Sweet-spot protection of hole spins in sparse arrays via spin-dependent magnetotunneling: Simulations in Ge devices

 The effective $g$-factors of the left and right quantum dots localized with the Wannierization method are shown together with those of the ground Kramers pair in Fig.~\ref{fig:simexamples}(b-g).
 As expected, when $|\varepsilon| \gg |t_c|$, the effective $g$-factors of the ground Kramers pair tend to the left and right $g$-factors for negative and positive detuning respectively.
-Conversely, when $\varepsilon\rightarrow 0$, the $g$-factors of the ground Kramers pair clearly deviate from any linear combination of the left and right $g$-factors, which, given the negligible spin-flip tunnel coupling in the device, can only be explained by the magneto-tunneling mechanism.
-Furthermore, we can explicitly extract the contribution of the magneto-tunneling term, and check that adding this contribution to the average of the left and right $g$-factors reproduces those of the ground Kramers pair.
+Conversely, when $\varepsilon\rightarrow 0$, the $g$-factors of the ground Kramers pair clearly deviate from any linear combination of the left and right $g$-factors, which, given the negligible spin-flip tunnel coupling in the device, can only be explained by the magnetotunneling mechanism.
 Besides this mechanism, we note that the localized $g$-matrices exhibit an intrinsic detuning dependence.
 This dependence is expected, since the gate voltages do not only change detuning but also the size, position, shape of the individual dots, and the strains experienced by the hole.
 We nonetheless note a sudden change of behavior of the localized $g$-matrices near zero detuning.
 This change can be tracked down to effects of the vector potential, anticorrelated for each dot ($\propto \tau_z$).
 This correction is indeed predicted by our microscopic model of Appendix~\ref{appendix:microscopic}, but it makes a negligible contribution to the $g$-factors of the lowest Kramers pair.

+We can clearly quantify the magnetotunneling corrections by comparing the effective $g$-factors $g^{(\mathbf{b})}$ of the numerical simulations with those, $g^{(\mathbf{b})}_\text{eff}[\tilde{g}_\mathrm{T}=0]$, obtained from the model of Eq.~\eqref{eq:effso} in the absence of magnetotunneling terms.
+To compare both methods on an equal footing, we use the $\hat{g}_{\mathrm{L,R}}$ matrices obtained from the numerical simulations in Eq.~\eqref{eq:effso}.
+We plot the difference $\Delta g^{(\mathbf{b})}=g^{(\mathbf{b})}-g^{(\mathbf{b})}_\text{eff}[\tilde{g}_\mathrm{T}=0]$ as a function of detuning in Fig.~\ref{fig:deltags}.
+It displays a strong response near $\varepsilon=0$ where the wavefunction extends over the two dots, which maximizes the effects of the tunnel Hamiltonian on the spectrum and emphasizes the signatures of magnetotunneling.